-At the time of printing, the government had not confirmed details of student finances for EU students for the 2021/22 academic year.
+EU students will have continued access to student finance for the duration of the course if they start in the 2022/23 academic year.
+EU students must provide evidence of their Settled or Pre-Settled status when applying for a course.
 For the latest information, we advise EU students to check gov.uk/student-finance/eu-students or you can speak to our Student Support team for guidance.